Create Bright & Vibrant Midtones

-- Copy the M3 Mask from the curves layer. hold Opt (Alt) left click and drag the mask onto the Vibrance layer.
+- Copy the M3 Mask from the curves layer, and hold Opt (Alt) left click and drag the mask onto the Vibrance layer.

 Note: The luminosity mask will control the area affected by the adjustment.
-The areas that were lightened the most will be effected the most, which is what you want.
+The areas that were lightened the most will be effected the most, and is what you want.

 You may find that there are areas of the image that you didn’t want to be affected, particularly around the perimeter of the image.
 If this is the case follow these steps:

 - Select both of the adjustment layers.
 To do this, being on one layer, hold your shift key and select the other adjustment layer.